joshuaFordyce/Josh-Blog/src/content/blog/jan2025post.md

 insights.metrics-persistece-enabled=true" >~/Downloads/starburst/config.properties"

 ```
-This config properties file is what tells our starburst container to run the application 8080 and launch the insights tool which allows us to grab the metrics and store the cluster metrics in our postgresql database running on port 5432.
+This config properties file is what tells our Starburst container to run the application on port 8080.
+The config properties also tell our SEP deployment where to launch the insights tool.
+The Starburst insight tool allows us to export our cluster metrics and store the cluster metrics in our Postgresql database running on port 5432.

-Next we want to configure a postgresql.properties for the postgresql catalog.
-We can create a postgresql.properties file by running “vi postgresql.properties”.
+Next, we want to configure a postgresql.properties for the postgresql catalog.
+We can create a postgresql.properties file by running the command “vi postgresql.properties”.
 Here is an example of the postgresql.properties file we have to create.
 ```
 connector.name=postgresql